Riverside Wrongful Termination Attorneys

 - While this may seem like a long time, it is important to act quickly.
 Our lawyers will need to begin gathering evidence, examining witnesses and building your case to help you achieve a favorable outcome.

-At the Knez Law Group, our experienced Riverside wrongful termination attorneys have represented employees and employers throughout Riverside, San Bernardino, Los Angeles, Orange County, and San Diego.
-If you believe you have been wrongfully terminated, or you are facing a wrongful termination lawsuit, contact the Knez Law Group today at (951) 742-7681.
+At the Knez Law Group, our experienced wrongful termination law firm has represented employees throughout Riverside, San Bernardino, Los Angeles, Orange County, and San Diego.
+If you believe you have been wrongfully terminated, contact the Knez Law Group today at (951) 742-7681.